Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 * **Per-region splits.** For each region we create train/test CSVs (80/20, seeded) and quick diagnostics plots of `tempmax` vs. excess deaths.
 * **Model.** A CNN (64->32->1 with ReLU + dropout) is trained separately per region on up to six features: `tempmax, tempmin, snowdepth, humidity, windspeed, precipitation`.
 The collection of features used can be adjusted.
 We find the combination of `tempmax, tempmin, snowdepth, humidity` gives the best results.
 Training uses Adam, mini-batches, input Gaussian noise to augment the training data (sigma=0.05), dropout (p=0.10), and early stopping.
 We save `model.pt` and `preprocess.npz` (feature order and scaling).
 * **Test-time inference & plots.** For each region we reload the saved scaler + model to predict on the test data set, exported to `test_temp_pred_actual.csv` plus scatter/histogram figures comparing predicted vs. actual excess deaths against `tempmax`.
-* **Domenstration of use.** As a demonstration, using monthly median weather for June/December (1981–2019) we show how +/-5°C shifts in `tempmax` affect the model’s implied change in monthly deaths.
+* **Demonstration of use.** As a demonstration, using monthly median weather for June/December (1981–2019) we show how +/-5°C shifts in `tempmax` affect the model’s implied change in monthly deaths.
 A weather forecast could equally be used to predict upcoming excess deaths, or a climate model based forecast for determining longer tends.
 * **One-click run.** `0_run_modelling.py` executes all steps associated with this modelling (files beginning 1_ to 9_) in order.

 ### Validation